splunk/addonfactory-ucc-generator/docs/index.md

 # Overview

-`splunk-add-on-ucc-framework` is a framework to generate UI based Splunk Add-ons.
-It includes UI, Rest handler, Modular input, Oauth, Alert action templates.
+`splunk-add-on-ucc-framework` is a framework to generate UI-based Splunk Add-ons.
+It includes UI, REST handlers, Modular inputs, OAuth and Alert action templates.

-> After UCC 5.2 Python 2 specific libraries are not supported anymore.
-> This means if the add-on has package/lib/py2/requirements.txt they
-> will not be installed while running ucc-gen command.
-Therefore,
-> modular inputs that are supposed to run on Python 2 will not be
-> supported by UCC.
+Only add-ons that use Python 3 are supported.

 Available as a GitHub action here:
 <https://github.com/splunk/addonfactory-ucc-generator-action>